Kahlil Gibran: Political thought

 Nevertheless, Gibran called for the adoption of Arabic as a national language of Syria, considered from a geographic point of view, not as a political entity.
 When Gibran met ʻAbdu'l-Bahá in 1911–12, who traveled to the United States partly to promote peace, Gibran admired the teachings on peace but argued that "young nations like his own" be freed from Ottoman control.
-Gibran also wrote the famous "Pity the Nation" poem during these years, posthumously published in The Garden of the Prophet.
+Gibran also wrote his famous poem "Pity the Nation" during these years; it was published posthumously some 20 years later in The Garden of the Prophet.
 On May 26, 1916, Gibran wrote a letter to Mary Haskell that reads: "The famine in Mount Lebanon has been planned and instigated by the Turkish government.
 Already 80,000 have succumbed to starvation and thousands are dying every single day.
 The same process happened with the Christian Armenians and applied to the Christians in Mount Lebanon."
 Gibran dedicated a poem named "Dead Are My People" to the fallen of the famine.